benearnthof/MLPapers/Why Transformers Are Sparse and What to Do About It.md

 ### DeepSpeed Features

 Drop-in replacement via config:
-* Flops Profiler
+* Flops Profiler✔
-* Wandb monitoring
+* Wandb monitoring (Nice to have may implement later)✔
 * Simplified Data Loader (Should look into this for Imagenet)
 *  Random Layerwise token dropping https://www.deepspeed.ai/tutorials/data-efficiency/  [[Random-LTD]]
 * Progressive Layer Dropping (Up to 2.5x convergence speedup for pre-training) [[Accelerating Training of Transformer-Based Language Models with Progressive Layer Dropping]]; https://www.deepspeed.ai/tutorials/progressive_layer_dropping/
-* Automatic DDP with Mixed Precision
+* Automatic DDP with Mixed Precision✔
-* Activation Checkpointing (same as in torch, we skip it for the most part)
+* Activation Checkpointing (same as in torch, we skip it for the most part) (not used for performance reasons)✔
 * Gradient Accumulation (May increase throughput slightly via reduction of communication)
-* CPU/NVMe offloading
+* CPU/NVMe offloading✔
-* ZeRO: Easy to set up wtih config, various optimizers are supported [[Turing-NLG]]; LAMB, 1-bit ADAM, 0/1 Adam, 1-bit LAMB https://deepspeed.readthedocs.io/en/latest/optimizers.html
+* ZeRO: Easy to set up wtih config, various optimizers are supported [[Turing-NLG]]; LAMB, 1-bit ADAM, 0/1 Adam, 1-bit LAMB https://deepspeed.readthedocs.io/en/latest/optimizers.html✔
-* Data Parallelism: Given by default with more than 1 GPU
+* Data Parallelism: Given by default with more than 1 GPU✔

 Straightforward to implement:
 * Pipeline Parallelism: https://www.deepspeed.ai/tutorials/pipeline/ Needs tweaks in nn Modules and training loop, pretty customizable with custom schedules etc.